shelleyolivia/learn-tutorials/solana/sol-blog-dapp.md

 # About Author

 This tutorial was created by [Kiran Bhalerao](https://github.com/kiran-bhalerao).
-For any suggestions/questions, you can connect with author on [Figment Forum](https://community.figment.io/u/kiranbhalerao/).
+For any suggestions/questions, you can connect with author on [twitter](https://twitter.com/_KiranBhalerao).

 # References